pr3sh/openshift/level_two/publishing_enterprise_container_imgs.md

 # **`Abstract`**
-Understand how to manage container images in registries using Linux container tools.
+Understand how to manage container images in registries,access the OpenShift internal registry using Linux container tools.

 -  **Table of contents**:
   - [Introduction](#introduction)